polkadot-js/docs/docs/api/FAQ.md

 There are 3 `Address` types that are generally configured in different chains, and one variant should be passed to the `Api.create({ ... })` [options as types](https://polkadot.js.org/docs/api/start/types.extend/#extension) -

+- `type Address = MultiAddress` (Rust), this is the current default in Substrate master and the API and used in chains such as Polkadot/Kusama from runtime 2.
+It allows an enhancement to the original `Indices` lookup, catering for a wide array of address types.
+To configure this type in the API, use `{ "Address": "MultiAddress", "LookupSource": "MultiAddress" }`

-- `type Address = <Indices as StaticLookup>::Source` (Rust), this is currently the default as applied in the API and yields types `{ "Address": "IndicesLookupSource", "LookupSource": "IndicesLookupSource" }` when explicitly specified;
+- `type Address = <Indices as StaticLookup>::Source` (Rust), this is the previous the default as applied in the API and yields types `{ "Address": "IndicesLookupSource", "LookupSource": "IndicesLookupSource" }` when explicitly specified;

-- `type Address = AccountId` (Rust), this is used in a number of chains such as Kusama/Polkadot and was the default for the node-template chain as well.
+- `type Address = AccountId` (Rust), this is used in a number of chains such as Kusama/Polkadot (prior to the 28 runtime) and a previous default for the node-template chain as well.
 To override to this type of Address, use the API types `{ "Address": "AccountId", "LookupSource": "AccountId" }`

-- `type Address = MultiAddress` (Rust), this is the current default in Substrate master and allows an enhancement to the original `Indices` lookup, catering for a wide array of address types.
-To configure this type in the API, use `{ "Address": "MultiAddress", "LookupSource": "MultiAddress" }`

 The above may also apply when when you use [polkadot-js/apps](https://github.com/polkadot-js/apps) to connect to your node.
 Known chains are correctly configured, however any custom chain may need additional types.